The annual funding call of Kone Foundation will be open from 1 September until 15 September 16:00 Finnish time (EEST).

 Current calls for proposals:

-Can I apply for two different grants during the same application period?
+Can I apply for a grant for two different applications?

 An applicant can apply for more than one grant.
-However, this must be mentioned on each application form (section Other funding).
+However, this must be mentioned on each application (application section Other funding).
+Please also mention if you are applying for a grant for the same purpose from elsewhere.

 Language of the application?

 We hope that Finnish-writing applicants or a group consisting entirely of Finnish speakers write their applications and the attachments in Finnish.
 If a Finnish-writing applicant or a group consisting entirely of Finnish speakers is submitting an application in English, they must write the summary in Finnish.
+Other applicants can use English.
 All the elements of an application can be in Swedish.

 I will only receive my permission to defend my thesis after the end of the application period.
 Can I apply for a grant despite this?